 - Died January 18, 1989 in Jeannette, PA USA

 James Buster Clarkson enjoyed a long career spread among the Negro Leagues and the Mexican League with a big league cameo for the Boston Braves in 1952.
-He is listed here and in Total Baseball as "Buzz Clarkson", but all the Negro League, Mexican League and most minor league sources (except one) list him as Bus Clarkson, more fitting given his middle name.
+He is listed here and in Total Baseball as "Buzz Clarkson", but all Negro League, Mexican League and most minor league sources (except one) list him as Bus Clarkson, more fitting given his middle name.
 His date of birth is on March 13, either in 1915 as listed here or in 1918 according to some sources.

-In 1950, Clarkson finished his Negro League career and signed with the Boston Braves, who assigned them to their Milwaukee Brewers farm club in the American Association.
-Clarkson hit .302/.384/.468 in his first taste of AAA baseball while manning third base primarily.
-He outhit future Braves SS Johnny Logan among others.
-In 1951, Clarkson played his second year for Milwaukee.
-He hit .343 with an OBP over .430 and a .466 slugging percentage and did a good job defensively at short.
+In 1950, Clarkson finished his Negro League career and signed with the Boston Braves, who assigned him to the Milwaukee Brewers in the American Association.
+Clarkson hit .302/.384/.468 in his first taste of AAA while manning third base primarily.
+He outhit future Braves shortstop Johnny Logan, among others.
+In 1951, Clarkson played his second year for Milwaukee, hitting .343/~.430/.466 .343 and did a good job defensively at short.
 The Brewers won the AA pennant, the playoffs and then the Junior World Series.
-Logan was pushed to the bench, hitting .249 and slugging .365 as a poor backup to Clarkson.
+Logan was pushed to the bench, hitting .249 and slugging .365 as a backup to Clarkson.

-1952 witnessed Clarkson finally make it to the major leagues, at the ripe old age of 37 (according to baseball-reference, 34 according to the site of the Negro League Baseball Players Association and the Mexican League Encyclopedia, which list his birthday).
-The Braves gave him all of 25 at-bats to show his stuff and when he failed to get an extra-base hit and only had 5 singles, they decided that he had had his shot.
-While it makes sense, given his age, Clarkson could likely still have contributed to the Braves, who were about to lose pennant races the next 3 seasons.
-Fans or management might not have had patience for black players who started slowly and were too old to be realistic prospects, though.
-Clarkson was returned to Milwaukee and continued to dominate at AAA.
+1952 witnessed Clarkson finally make it to the majors, at the ripe old age of 37 (according to baseball-reference, 34 according to the site of the Negro League Baseball Players Association and the Mexican League Encyclopedia, which list his birthday).
+The Braves gave him all of 25 at-bats to show his stuff and, when he only cracked 5 singles, they decided that he had had his shot.
+Clarkson may have been able to contributed to the Braves, even at his advanced age, with the club falling short to New York's Dodgers and Giants.
+He was returned to Milwaukee and continued to dominate at AAA.
 Playing for one of the greatest minor league teams ever, he hit .318/.452/.541, again far better than Logan (.301/.378/.507) - Gene Mauch also was part of the shortstop parade for the Brewers.
 Milwaukee won 101 games, capping 51 years in the AA before joining the majors in 1953.
 No AA team ever won 100 games after that.

-Clarkson had hit 189 homers in his minor league career, despite spending 3+ years in the service and at least parts of 8 seasons in the Negro Leagues.
+Clarkson hit 189 homers in his minor league career, despite spending 3-plus years in the service and at least parts of 8 seasons in the Negro Leagues.
 He also starred in winter ball, hitting .467 as player-manager of the Cangrejeros de Santurce when they won the 1953 Caribbean Series and hitting .313 when they won the 1955 Caribbean Series.
 He was posthumously named to the Caribbean Baseball Hall of Fame in 2020.

 Sources: "The Mexican League: Comprehensive Player Statistics" by Pedro Treto Cisneros, "The American Association" by Bill O'Neal, "The Complete Book of Baseball's Negro Leagues" by John Holway, 1951-53 and 1957 Sporting News Guides, 1955 and 1956 PCL seasons for Diamond Mind Baseball by Stephen Davis, "Invisible Men" by Donn Rogosin, BTF's Hall of Merit Discussion website, Negro League Baseball Players Association website